Yoyo-su/NC-Secrets-Manager/PLAN.md

         def Listing - list all the stored secrets

-        def Exit - Exit the application
+        def Exit - Exit the application if 'x' pressed

 The script will get the users inputs utilising a function